This article answers common question about PrecisionOCR (OCR).

 How quickly are documents uploaded and automatically extracted?¶

 - A couple of pages takes approximately a minute.
-But pages process in parallel, so 10 to 20 pages take roughly the same amount of time as a couple of pages.
+But pages process in parallel, so 10 to 20 pages take roughly the same amount of time as a few pages.

 - A recent customer test processed 600+ pages in approximately fifteen minutes.